USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 Quality: _Capacity_

-Scenario: The system should be able to handle requests from the maximum user's capacity of 100 users simultaneously
+Scenario: The system should be able to handle requests from the maximum user's capacity of 100 users simultaneously.

 ```puml
 @startuml